Copyright notice: Form of notice for visually perceptible copies

-The “C in a circle” notice is used only on “visually perceptible” copies.
-Certain kinds of works, such as musical, dramatic, and literary works, may be fixed not in “copies” but by means of sound in an audiorecording.
-Since audiorecordings such as audiotapes and phonograph discs are “phonorecords” and not “copies,” the “C in a circle” notice is not used to indicate protection of the underlying musical, dramatic, or literary work that is recorded.
+The "C in a circle" notice is used only on "visually perceptible" copies.
+Certain kinds of works, such as musical, dramatic, and literary works, may be fixed not in "copies" but by means of sound in an audio recording.
+Since audio recordings such as audiotapes and phonograph discs are "phonorecords" and not "copies," the "C in a circle" notice is not used to indicate protection of the underlying musical, dramatic, or literary work that is recorded.

 Form of notice for phonorecords of sound recordings

 The copyright notice for phonorecords embodying a sound recording is different from that for other works.
-Sound recordings are defined as “works that result from the fixation of a series of musical, spoken or other sounds, but not including the sounds accompanying a motion picture or other audio visual work.”
+Sound recordings are defined as "works that result from the fixation of a series of musical, spoken or other sounds, but not including the sounds accompanying a motion picture or other audio visual work."
 Copyright in a sound recording protects the particular series of sounds fixed in the recording against unauthorized reproduction, revision, and distribution.
 This copyright is distinct from the copyright of the musical, literary, or dramatic work that may be recorded on the phonorecord.

 Phonorecords can be phonograph records (such as LPs and 45s), audiotapes, cassettes, or discs.
 The notice should contain the following three elements appearing together on the phonorecord.